deficollective/defiscan/src/content/protocols/lido-v2.md

 The `Voting` app is the main governance entry point in which users can vote and create proposals.
 Proposals that interact with _Aragon Apps_ (`AppProxy` contracts) are executed through `Voting` while proposals interacting with other contracts such as `OssifiableProxy` are executed through the `Agent`.

 The `TokenManager` is an Aragon application that manages the `LDO` governance token, providing functionality for token distribution, vesting, and control.
 The `Finance` contract serves as a financial controller.
-It manages treasury funds through a Vault and handle recurring as well as one-time payments.
+It manages treasury funds through a Vault and handles recurring as well as one-time payments.

-An `Easytrack` handles a set of pre-approved governance operations that can be executed after a waiting period if there was no governance objection.
+An `Easytrack` handles a set of pre-approved governance operations that can be executed after a waiting period if there is no governance objection.
 The _Factories_ through which operations can be created are created by the governance and only a _trusted caller_ can create the operations.
-For operations on the _Simple-DVT_ and _Community_ modules only their respective [committees](#security-council) can create motions.
-Once a motion is created it can be cancelled by 0.5% of the voting power during the 3 days delay.
+For operations on the _Simple-DVT_ and _Community_ modules, only their respective [committees](#security-council) can create motions.
+Once a motion is created it can be cancelled by 0.5% of the voting power during the 3-day delay.
 In addition to managing the staking modules, the `EasyTrack` is also used for treasury payments through the `Finance` contract.
 A variety of multisigs is allowed to make different payments through the `EasyTrack`, the complete list is documented by Lido [here](https://docs.lido.fi/multisigs/committees#21-lego-committee).

 ## Exit Window

 The voting period on _Lido Governance_ proposals is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.
 Once the voting period ends there are no delays before the proposal can be executed.
 Anyone can create a proposal, but it is only valid if at least 5% of the total `LDO` tokens are used to vote for one of the options.
-The proposal passes if more than 50% of the votes are in favour.
+The proposal passes if more than 50% of the votes are in favor.

 ## Security Council